anthonybaratta/CustomerManagementSystem/README.md

 # CustomerManagementSystem

-Here's a README.md file tailored for presenting your project as a product to potential users:

-Customer Management System with Database Connectivity Overview
+Overview
 Welcome to the Customer Management System – a comprehensive Java application designed to streamline the management of customer and actor data.
 This application connects seamlessly to a MySQL database (using the Sakila sample database) and provides a robust user interface for performing essential CRUD (Create, Read, Update, Delete) operations.